 Pranburi Forest Park Tour

-Thin tall trees with green top and entangled muddy roots make a contrast against the blue sky that makes an appearance at places.
-Passing through the canopies formed by the trees on head, making way through the branches crossing over the walkway.
+Thin tall trees with a green top and entangled muddy roots make a contrast against the blue sky that makes an appearance at places.
+Passing through the canopies formed by the trees on the head, making way through the branches crossing over the walkway.
 And listening to air making strange noises as it passes through the trees is quite an experience.

 Crabs – CSR activity

 We were engaged in another activity that I found very cheeky.
 As part of a CSR activity, we were asked to release the crabs back in the mangroves.
 The tied crabs were brought in a bucket – with their legs and mouth tied with thin plastic ropes so that they cannot move.
 Visitors were shown how to hold them and cut the rope and then leave them in the mangrove.

 I wondered why were they tied in the first place.
 If it was done to give a kick to the visitors or to make them feel good – I found it ridiculous.
 I am not an animal person at all and would keep away from them.
 But I felt very bad for the crabs, as they had to go through the act of being tied first.
 And then providing some moral uplifting to those who freed them from those slimy ropes.
 I asked questions about where are these crabs picked up from and when and where are they tied.
 But did not get any answers, at least not the ones I understood.
 All I gained from this activity was a damn close look at a living crab – but then I am sure there are better ways to do that.